johanwk/elot/.vscode/README.md

     4. Apply the changes: Either run `source ~/.your_config_file` (e.g., `source ~/.zshrc`) in your current terminal or simply open a new terminal window.
     5.  **Important:** Launch VS Code *from a terminal window* where this variable is set, or **restart VS Code** to ensure it inherits the new environment variable.

-## Step 3: Configure Your Project in VS Code
+## Step 3: Open Your Project in VS Code

-Now, configure the specific project where you will be working with `.org` files to use the provided VS Code helpers (Tasks and Snippets).
+Now you are ready to work on your specific project using ELOT features within VS Code.

-1.  **Open Your Project:** Launch VS Code and use **File** > **Open Folder...** to open *your* project's main directory (NOT the ELOT CLI installation directory).
+1.  **Open Your Project:** Launch VS Code and use **File** > **Open Folder...** to open *your* project's main directory (the one containing your `.org` files, NOT the ELOT CLI installation directory).
-2.  **Create `.vscode` Directory (if needed):** In the VS Code Explorer panel, check if your project root has a `.vscode` subfolder.
-If not, right-click in the empty space of the Explorer panel and select "New Folder", naming it `.vscode`.
-This directory is where VS Code automatically looks for project-specific settings.
-3.  **Copy Helper Files:**
-    *   Locate the example `tasks.json` and `elot.code-snippets` files provided within the ELOT CLI tool distribution (they should be in the `vscode-support/` directory of the ELOT repository you cloned/downloaded).
-    *   Copy **both** `tasks.json` and `elot.code-snippets` from the source `vscode-support/` directory.
-4.  **Paste into Project:**
-    *   Paste the copied files *inside* your project's `.vscode` directory.
-    *   Ensure the pasted files are named exactly `tasks.json` and `elot.code-snippets`.
+2.  **Automatic Configuration:** VS Code automatically detects the `.vscode` directory within your project.
+This directory contains:
+    *   `tasks.json`: Defines custom commands (Tasks) for running ELOT tools.
+    *   `elot.code-snippets`: Provides code snippets for quickly generating ELOT structures.
+    *(If you cloned this repository or are using a project template that includes the `.vscode` folder with these files, no further configuration is needed here.
+If starting a brand new project, you would copy these files from the ELOT distribution's `vscode-support` directory into your new project's `.vscode` folder.)*

 ## Using ELOT Features in VS Code

-Once the setup (Steps 1-3) is complete, you can leverage the integrated features within VS Code for your project:
+With the ELOT CLI tools installed, the `ELOT_CLI_HOME` environment variable set, and your project open in VS Code, you can now use the integrated features:

 ### 1. Creating New Ontologies with Snippets

-The `elot.code-snippets` file provides a template for quickly scaffolding a new ELOT Ontology Org file.
+The `elot.code-snippets` file (located in `.vscode/`) provides a template for quickly scaffolding a new ELOT Ontology Org file.

 **Usage:**